 Long term financial planning involves resource and requirements forecasting and strategizing how to meet both the current and future needs of the community.
 Preparing for an uncertain future requires consideration of a wide range of factors as well as direct and indirect influences on Central Whidbey Island Fire & Rescue’s success in providing the community’s desired service delivery level on a sustainable basis.
-The district’s strategic plan, long-term financial plan, and capital projects plan.
+Each of the elements of the district’s integrated comprehensive plan (ICP) influences the development of the annual operating and capital budgets.
+However, the long-term financial plan and capital projects plan have a direct impact on the development of the annual budget.
+The components of CWIFR’s ICP are accessible from the planning page.

-The district uses a bottom-up, modified zero-based budgeting process in project, program, and division managers build and present the budget proposals for review by the deputy chief, finance officer, and fire chief prior to finalizing the proposed district budget for submittal to the board of fire commissioners.
+The district uses a bottom-up, modified zero-based budgeting process in which project, program, and division managers build and present the budget proposals for review by the deputy chief, finance officer, and fire chief prior to finalizing the proposed district budget for submittal to the board of fire commissioners.
 The budget is closely aligned with the district’s strategic goals, initiatives, and performance measures.

 Central Whidbey Island Fire & Rescue has received the Government Finance Officers Association (GFOA) Distinguished Budget Presentation Award for seven consecutive years.
 This award recognizes the district’s commitment to best practice and excellence in budgeting.
 In order to receive this award, the district’s budget document must meet published criteria for effectiveness as a policy document, an operations guide, a financial plan, and a communications device.